 There is no job description that is as life-altering as ‘mum’.
 Right from the day you welcome your patter of tiny feet, you program yourself to make them your top priority – their health, school, clothes and every other thing.
 In-between the endless nappy changes, homework help, cooking dinner for everyone, most women find themselves losing a grip of their fit lifestyle simply because the periods of the day that were initially used for this are now dedicated to the family and a preparation tactic for the next day.
-Combined with work, the occasional trips to the pediatrician, constant cleaning and adjusting to the tastes of your children, maintaining your health can become a struggle.
+Combined with work, the occasional trips to the paediatrician, constant cleaning and adjusting to the tastes of your children, maintaining your health can become a struggle.

 The struggle can be even more challenging if as a woman you have a natural tendency to get overweight due to physical or emotional stress.
 In spite of all this, there is every opportunity to introduce several exercises and lifestyle changes, which ensure that a busy mom gets fit and learns with time to pay more attention to her personal health while juggling career and family responsibilities.

 We would list a few aspects that can be retouched to suit a mum’s schedule: